openvinotoolkit/openvino_contrib/modules/cuda_plugin/README.md

 OpenVINO™ CUDA plugin is not included into Intel® Distribution of OpenVINO™.
 To use the plugin, it should be built from source code.

 ## How to build

-In order to build the plugin, you must prebuild OpenVINO™ package from source using [this guideline](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode#building-for-different-oses).
+### Prerequisites

-Afterwards plugin build procedure is as following:
+In order to build CUDA plugin the next dependencies must be installed.

 1. Install one of the following compilers with support of **C++17**:
 - Install **gcc-7** compiler